What you can do

 - Use the Search Workbench to tune search parameters and bypass features.

-- View Query Understanding to see how your search was processed.
+- View Query Understanding for every search to see how the pipeline processed your query.

-- Get AI-powered explanations of the search pipeline.
+- Get AI-powered explanations that reference the top results and ranking scores.

 Create a demo profile (persona)